Frankie Shaw: Early life and education

 Shaw was born in South Boston, and also grew up in Brookline, Massachusetts.
-Her mother, an Irish Catholic from South Boston, raised her Jewish.
+Her mother was from South Boston.
 Shaw's parents divorced when she was four years old.
 She grew up in a single-mother home with an older half-brother, who owns a bar in Boston.

 Shaw attended Michael Driscoll School and Brookline High School.
 At Michael Driscoll, Shaw played full court streetball at a nearby neighborhood park.
 Shaw said that basketball was a constant of her childhood, and she incorporated it into the pilot and third episode of SMILF.
 After receiving a scholarship in her junior year, Shaw transferred to the private school Milton Academy in Milton, Massachusetts, where she graduated in 2000.
 In 2007, she graduated from Barnard College with a degree in literature.

 Career

 After college, Shaw decided to move to Los Angeles, but discovered she was pregnant.
 Much of her struggles to work as an actor while being a single mother are the loose inspiration for SMILF.
-A role in the 2014 ABC's ensemble series Mixology was a breakout role, providing Shaw with her first sense of financial stability since giving birth to her son.
+A role in the 2014 ABC ensemble series Mixology was a breakout role, providing Shaw with her first sense of financial stability since giving birth to her son.

 In 2009, Shaw first received recognition in the completely improvised Katie Aselton-directed film The Freebie and then as the oddball drunken cheerleader Mary Jo Cacciatore in the 2010 sitcom Blue Mountain State.

 In 2013, Shaw appeared in the HBO's TV series starring Stephen Merchant called Hello Ladies.
 She had roles in the 2013 independent film The Pretty One, which starred Zoe Kazan and Jake Johnson, and the 2014 romantic comedy film Someone Marry Barry.
 Also in 2014, Shaw appeared in another independent feature, the drama Lullaby, which starred Garrett Hedlund and Amy Adams.

 In 2015, Shaw had a recurring role on the first season of the television series Mr. Robot as Shayla Nico, the drug dealing love interest of Elliot Alderson, for seven episodes.

 In 2015, she appeared in the ABC Family pilot Tough Cookie as well as on the 2015 Fox TV series Mulaney.
 In 2016, Shaw reprised her role of Mary Jo Cacciatore from the 2010 series in the movie Blue Mountain State: The Rise of Thadland.
 Also in 2016, Shaw appeared in the Netflix series Flaked.
 She was a series regular on the 2016 TV series Good Girls Revolt.